 Do you have a jewelry obsession?
 If you’re anything like me, I love hunting for unique versatile pieces that I can keep forever.
 Sometimes, my love for jewelry has made me question my retail therapy.
 One day I realized, “Why don’t I use this guilty pleasure of mine to offer the gift of giving back?”
 It turns out, I have plenty of ways to help the community, just by shopping for jewelry.
 Take a look at how jewelry can impact the world while you accessorize.

 Moving Mountains is inspired by women’s empowerment and the recognition that choices have an impact.
 When shopping at Moving Mountains, $5 from each purchase goes to women-focused charities and not-for-profits.
 Every few months, Moving Mountains selects a new organization to share their donation.
 If you want to be more involved or help create awareness, Moving Mountains has a suggestion page to submit to charities and organizations that you believe deserve a spotlight.
-Their inspirational jewellery and apparel can be delivered to your door with free shipping in Canada.
+Their inspirational jewelry and apparel can be delivered to your door with free shipping in Canada.

 Zaleska Jewelry provides a modern approach to crystal healing and energetic self-care with inspiration from historical periods to share their vision, but it’s their solid gold rings that shine.
 In 2018, Zaleska donated 10% of their gold made-to-order ring profits to the Pacific Immigrant Resources Society (PIRS).
 The organization aspires to empower immigrant and refugee women and children through neighborhood-based programs in Canada.
-Director of Operations, Rod Campbell, tells DINE that Zaleska is currently in the works to move away from made-to-order rings in order to have stocked selections instead.
-“In fact, I’m in Bali meeting with our goldsmith…We expect to re-launch the option to purchase solid gold rings in mid-to-late March,” says Campbell.
+Director of Operations, Rod Campbell, tells DINE that Zaleska is currently in the works to move away from made-to-order rings to have stocked selections instead.
+“I’m in Bali meeting with our goldsmith…We expect to re-launch the option to purchase solid gold rings in mid-to-late March,” says Campbell.
 Once Zaleska relaunches their gold ring collection, they will continue donating 10% to PIRS, so keep an eye out and your energy flowing.

 If online shopping isn’t your thing, Alex and Ani now have three stores across Canada.
 Specializing in bangles and charms, their Charity by Design collection is currently the highlight for their donations.
 Alex and Ani have hosted over 5000 events and donated $50 million to non-profits globally.
 Different charms represent different funds.
-My personal favourite is the Gorilla Charm Bangle for which 20% of the purchase price goes toward The Ellen DeGeneres Wildlife Fund to help save the mountain gorillas in Rwanda.
+My personal favorite is the Gorilla Charm Bangle for which 20% of the purchase price goes toward The Ellen DeGeneres Wildlife Fund to help save the mountain gorillas in Rwanda.

 For all you animal-lovers, Animal Stone is dedicated to connecting people to animals.
-Wear your favourite animal to stay connected with your animal spirit, whether it’s a sea turtle, a lone wolf or a majestic lion.
+Wear your favorite animal to stay connected with your animal spirit, whether it’s a sea turtle, a lone wolf, or a majestic lion.
 Forget about butterflies in your stomach and wear them close to your heart.
 With “Kamama the Butterfly,” your purchase will go toward the Native Women’s Resource Centre of Toronto.
 If you think sharks need more love, “Bahamas the Shark” helps support the Women Divers Hall of Fame Scholarships and Training.
 With Animal Stone, find the connection to your animal and connect yourself to the world of giving.